Broad Area Laser Diodes

 The combination of several broad area emitters in a single device leads to a diode bar, which can emit tens of watts or even more than 100 W of optical power.
-However, a diode bar has a lower brightness than a single-emitter laser, despite the higher output power, because the beam quality is much lower.
+However, a diode bar has a lower brightness than a single-emitter laser, despite the higher output power because the beam quality in the horizontal direction is much lower.
 For that reason, the design of a diode-pumped laser is generally simpler when using broad-area diodes for pumping.
 Even for high-power lasers, including high-power fiber lasers and amplifiers, pumping with a significant number of broad-area lasers instead of fewer diode bars has some advantages.
 One of those is that broad-area diode lasers, other than diode bars, can usually be turned on and off fairly often without shortening the lifetime.

 Broad area laser diodes are often used for pumping solid-state lasers.
 A device with a 100-μm or 200-μm broad emitter may easily emit several watts.
 The laser diode is often mounted on a thermoelectric cooler, which makes it possible to tune the emission wavelength within a few nanometers, so that the emission peak can be matched to the absorption maximum of the laser crystal.

 |||R. J. Lang et al., “Spontaneous filamentation in broad-area diode laser amplifiers”, IEEE J. Quantum Electron.
 30 (3), 685 (1994), DOI:10.1109/3.286155|

 |||H. Adachihara et al., “Spatiotemporal chaos in broad-area semiconductor lasers”, J. Opt.
 Soc.
 Am.
 B 10 (4), 658 (1993), DOI:10.1364/JOSAB.10.000658|